johnbayko/hicp/docs/hicp.rst

 items in libraries (data such as text to be edited is specified directly).

-  Q. Why not allow items like labels to specify the text to display instead of an ID number?
+  Q: Why not allow items like labels to specify the text to display instead of an ID number?

-  A. Ask me that again in Spanish.
+  A: Ask me that again in Spanish.

-  Q. What about images?
+  Q: What about images?

-  A. Images may also contain text or localization (e.g. traffic signs).
+  A: Images may also contain text or localization (e.g. traffic signs).
   It's more efficient to refer to an image from a pre-loaded image library for a control than re-send the image each time that control is added.